nasa/cumulus-api/content/collections.md

 If the query includes a value of `true` for `getMMT`, cumulus will search the CMR for each collection and insert the link to the Metadata Management Tool (MMT) into each result under `MMTLink`

+If the query includes a value of `true` for `includeStats`, cumulus will compute and include the granule aggregation statistics in each collection's return value.

 ```endpoint
 GET /collections
 ```